Francis Leke, 1st Earl of Scarsdale: Career

-At the beginning of April 1643 Lord Deincourt began to fortify his house at Sutton.
+In the Civil War, st the beginning of April 1643, Deincourt began to fortify his house at Sutton.
 Sir John Gell, 1st Baronet sent his brother Colonel Thomas Gell, with 500 men and three pieces of ordnance, to besiege it.
-Lord Deincourt was summoned, but refused to surrender, and for some time obstinately defended himself.
-The house was taken, and Lord Deincourt and his men were made prisoners; the works were demolished, and Lord Deincourt was set at liberty, on giving his word that he would go to Derby within eight days and submit himself to the Parliament.
-Sir John Gell observes, that the forfeiture of his word, on this occasion, was revenged by the garrison at Bolsover, who some time afterwards, when that castle was in the hands of the Parliament, plundered Lord Deincourt's house at Sutton.
+Deincourt was summoned, but refused to surrender, and for some time obstinately defended himself.
+The house was taken, and Deincourt and his men were made prisoners; the works were demolished, and Deincourt was set at liberty, on giving his word that he would go to Derby within eight days and submit himself to the Parliament.
+Sir John Gell observes, that the forfeiture of his word, on this occasion, was revenged by the garrison at Bolsover, who some time afterwards, when that castle was in the hands of the Parliament, plundered Deincourt's house at Sutton.
 In the same year, fighting under Lord Deincourt's banner, two of his sons were killed fighting for the king at the Battle of Lansdowne, on 5 July 1643.

 In 1645 Lord Deincourt was created Earl of Scarsdale.
-Having rendered himself very obnoxious to Parliament by his exertions in the royal cause during the Civil War, his estates were sequestered; and as he refused to accept a fine from the Committee for Compounding with Delinquents, they were sold.
-His son procured some friends to be the purchasers, he paying the sum of £18,000, fixed by the Parliamentary commissioners as the composition.
+Unpopular with Parliament as a royalist, his estates were sequestered; and as he refused to accept a fine from the Committee for Compounding with Delinquents, they were sold.
+His son found some friends to be the purchasers, and he paid the sum of £18,000, fixed by the Parliamentary commissioners as the composition.